beroun/file-extensions-in-links/README.md

 This is a short but sweet JS function that you can copy to your library.
 It receives the following parametres:

     1. The DOM element (at this point, you can only send `<a>` TagNames, otherwise it will do nothing).
-    2. An array that contains all the accepted file extensions (if the href of the `<a>` ends in one of these extensions, the attribute value will be changed.
+    2. An array that contains all the accepted file extensions.
+If the href of the `<a>` ends in one of these extensions, the attribute value will be changed.
 The file extensions must be added without dots/periods and spaces.
     3. The attribute we want to change.
     4. The new value of the attribute.